mshumko/spi_precipitation_maps/README.md

 I designed `Bin_Data` with a narrow scope---it only bins the precipitation data.
 It does not know where the data lives, or how to load it.
 You must supply that information via the `instrument` argument to `Bin_Data`.

-Put simply, the class that you pass into the `instrument` arg must look like this:
+Put simply, the class that you pass as the `instrument` argument must have the following structure:

 ```python
 class My_Instrument: